crustio/crust-wiki/docs/memberNode.md

 ```plain
 sudo crust reload
 ```

 ### 6.2 Uninstall and Data Cleanup

 If you have run a previous version of Crust test chain, or if you want to redeploy your current node, you need to clear data from three sources:

 * Delete basic Crust files under /opt/crust/data
-* Clean the SRD file under the "srd_paths" you configured (if you have run a version before 0.8.0)
 * Clean node data under /opt/crust/crust-node by executing:

 ```plain